Is your child dehydrated? 5 signs to look out for.

 Your child comes home from school a little bit grumpy, and you suppose it's normal: after all, he's gone from playing video games and playing with friends outside to a much more structured day, and he's back in the school "grind".
 But what if it’s not his shift in schedule?
 Dehydration can affect your children without you ever knowing it.
 In fact, children, along with elderly adults, are the most susceptible to dehydration.

 Children are at greater risk for dehydration and are more vulnerable -- it's a simple function of volume where if your body is smaller, you have less reserve.
 According to surveys, just 15 percent of U.S. children 9-13 years old consume enough water each day, while children 4-8 fare slightly better at just 25 percent.
-That’s problematic, because even mild dehydration has been shown to cause of variety of adverse symptoms, from lightheadedness to fatigue and more.
+That’s problematic, because even mild dehydration has been shown to cause lightheadedness, fatigue and more.